ajwills72/rminr/review-power-bayesian-ps.md

 "If you need it for your own project, look at this material."

 That 3d Necker cube is twisting my melon, man.
 Is it needed here or can you just use the traditional one?

+LD: Melon #horsename.
+Also, amended, took out the second cube.

 4.2.1